thearn1981/cts285/citizen-wellness-portal/SELF-ASSESSMENT.md

 ## Final Reflection

 ### What I'm Most Proud Of
-> [One thing you did well]
+> Learning to use the LLM and how to ask the questions.

 ### What I'd Improve With More Time
-> [One thing you'd make better]
+> Learn the other things that i could do with either flask or streamlit.

 ### Honest Assessment of My Understanding
-> On a scale of 1-10, how well do I understand Streamlit now? [ ]
+> On a scale of 1-10, how well do I understand Streamlit now?
+5
 >
 > Could I build another Streamlit app without referencing this code?
-[Yes/Maybe/No]
+No
 >
 > Could I explain session_state to another student?
-[Yes/Maybe/No]
+Maybe

 ---

 **Submission Checklist:**
-- [ ] All scores filled in with justifications
+- [ x] All scores filled in with justifications
-- [ ] Total calculated correctly
+- [ x] Total calculated correctly
-- [ ] Evidence referenced where appropriate
+- [ x] Evidence referenced where appropriate
-- [ ] Reflection completed honestly
+- [x ] Reflection completed honestly
-- [ ] This file is included in my submission
+- [ x] This file is included in my submission